lehtisa/tuni_meep_doc/docs/source/introduction.rst

 * **Installation** provides a basic guide on how to install the program to computers that run Windows or MacOS

-The following sections focus on the different topics, providing a brief overview, after which some example demos with their coding are given and guided through:
+The following sections focus on the different topics, providing a brief overview, after which some example demos with their coding are given and guided through.

-* **Double-slit diffraction** (This section also provides the basics on building a Meep simulation)
+The first two sections provide a good start on the basics on building a Meep simulation:

-* **Symmetries and dimensions** (2- and 3-dimensional objects)

 * **Waveguides**

+* **Double-slit diffraction**

+* **Symmetries and dimensions** (2- and 3-dimensional simulations)

 * **Refraction** (Refraction in a spherical lens, Luneburg Lens)